evoredact/infinite-minigames/README.md

 # Infinite Minigames

 Allows you to play minigames forever by pressing `F3`.
 Inside the console you can see when the mod is on/off.
-When mod is off you can continue your run.
+When mod is off you can continue your run. **INFINITE MINIGAMES BY DEFAULT IS ON**

 # Requires BepInEx 6.0.0
 You need to install bepinex to root game folder from bepis builds.